-Those who can take the time to become better communicators will most likely see an increase in leadership quality almost immediately.
+Those who can take the time to become better communicators will most likely see an increase in their leadership qualities almost immediately.
 Everyone will then be working on the same page and the operation transforms into a well-oiled machine.

 For example, a bad leader is more likely to start yelling at their workers when they are under a lot of stress.
 Whereas a good leader will be able to recognize the situation, stay calm, and be in control.
 They will then work with their team to help manage the stress.

-According to Daniel Goleman, there are five components that make up emotional intelligence.
+According to Kendra Cherry, there are five components that make up emotional intelligence.
 They are:

 A good way to help practice this is instead of jumping to conclusions and blaming the situation or a specific person for an incident, try to find out what actually caused the problem in the first place.